wp-plugins/plugin-register/readme.txt

 = Is any personally-identifiable information saved? =

 No. The only information saved by Plugin Register is the name and version of the plugin, and the name and URL of the Wordpress site it is installed on.
 I do not intend to ever get any persons personal information using this plugin.
+Registration is also manually-triggered, so no details are stored without the permission of the person who activated the plugin.

 == Changelog ==

+= 0.3 =
+* Made registration manual
+* Added date range graphs

 = 0.2 =
 * Changed main report to show just new sites registered in the last week, and show the total number of registrations and unique sites